Floydlang/floyd/Docs/Floyd toplevel.md

 An actor can be synced to another actor's clock.
 All posts to the inbox will then be synchrnous and blocking calls.
 These types of clock still have their own state and can be used as controllers / mediators -- even when it doesnt need its own thread.

-### LIMITATIONS
+ACTOR LIMITATIONS:

-- Cannot find assets / ports / resources — those are handed to it.
+- Cannot find assets / ports / resources — those are handed to it via the container's wiring.
 - Cannot go find resources, processes etc. These must be handed to it.
 - Clocks cannot be created or deleted at runtime.
 - Cannot create other clocks!